 Using Data to Answer Questions on Mass Incarceration

 In recent years Enns says that the public has become less punitive.
 This shift has influenced the criminal justice system, making it important now to better understand and implement calls for criminal justice reform.
-Enns is working with Christopher Wildeman, Policy Analysis and Management, and other collaborators on a massive-scale survey (more than 5000 respondents) to better understand how incarceration affects families in the United States.
+Enns is working with Christopher Wildeman (Duke University) and other collaborators on a massive-scale survey (more than 5000 respondents) to better understand how incarceration affects families in the United States.

 “Existing studies on mass incarceration have not had access to this much data, which has limited the ability to fully understand the family component,” Enns says.
 “One of the key driving questions is, what proportion of individuals have had a family member in jail or prison?
 While we know a lot about incarceration rates, we don’t have a complete sense of how this connects to families.”